peteris-racinskis/AA_MD/README.md

 ```

 ## Bilinear
 Upscale a grayscale version of the image using bilinear interpolation.
 Default image - flower.jpg, inclued.
 Saves the grayscale version and upscaled in the bilinear/ directory.
+Press any key to terminate execution.

 Takes optional arguments - filename, scale.
 Scale needs to be an integer and greater than 1, the default value is 4.